prabuddh-rai/Udaplay-AI-Agent/README.md

-# UdaPlay - AI Game Research Agent Project
+# UdaPlay - AI Game Research Agent

 ## Overview
 UdaPlay is an AI-powered research agent for the video game industry.
 The implementation is divided into two main parts that will help you build a sophisticated AI agent capable of answering questions about video games using both local knowledge and web searches.